nova-collective/agora/README.md

 1. clone this repository
 2. from the root folder of the application run: `npm i`
 3. run `npm run prepare`
-4. copy the `commit-msg` and the `pre-commit` scripts into the `.husky` folder
-5. Write a `.env` file in the root of the project and configure:
+4. Write a `.env` file in the root of the project and configure:
     * `GOERLI_URL` You can find the data in your Alchemy account
     * `PRIVATE_KEY` You can find the data in your Alchemy account
     * `ALCHEMY_API_KEY` You can find the data in your Alchemy account